 - Swim only at beaches that have on-duty lifeguards, and consult them about surf conditions before entering the water.

-- Never swim alone. and keep an extra careful watch on children and elderly swimmers.
+- Never swim alone.
+Keep an extra careful watch on children and elderly swimmers.

 - If you do get caught in a rip current, remain calm and don't try to swim against the current.
 Instead, swim out of the current in a perpendicular direction, following the shoreline.
 Once you are out of the current, you can safely swim back to shore.

-- If you cannot swim out of the current, float or lightly tread water to conserve your energy until you are out of the current, then swim to shore.
+- If you cannot swim out of the current, float or lightly tread water to conserve your energy until you are out of the current, and then swim to shore.

 - Don't be a hero.
 Many people drown while trying to save others from a rip current.
 Instead, if you see someone in trouble, get help from a lifeguard or call 911.